dotnet/AspNetCore.Docs/aspnetcore/includes/add-javascript-jquery/index.md

 ### Get a list of ToDos

-To get a list of ToDos, send an HTTP GET request to &quot;/api/todo&quot;.
+To get a list of ToDos, send an HTTP GET request to */api/todo*.

-The jQuery [ajax](http://api.jquery.com/jquery.ajax/) function sends an AJAX request to the API, which returns JSON representing an object or array.
-This function can handle all forms of Http interaction, sending an Http request to the specified `url`. `GET` is used as the `type`.
+The jQuery [ajax](https://api.jquery.com/jquery.ajax/) function sends an AJAX request to the API, which returns JSON representing an object or array.
+This function can handle all forms of Http interaction, sending an HTTP request to the specified `url`. `GET` is used as the `type`.
 The `success` option specifies a callback function that is called if the request succeeds.
 In the callback, the DOM is updated with the ToDo information.

 [!code-javascript[Main](samples/sample4.html)]